ShopRunner/wildebeest/README.md

 Creevey has five modules.
 Generally, each one has a submodule which shares its name that defines generic components and an `image` submodule that defines components for working with images.
 Items in the former are imported into the module namespace, so that you can write e.g. `from creevey.path_funcs import combine_outdir_dirname_extension` rather than `from creevey.path_funcs.path_funcs import combine_outdir_dirname_extension`.

 1. `pipelines` contains a `core` submodule that defines the `Pipeline` class in addition to submodules that define extensible instances of that class.
+The `Pipeline` class is also in the main `Creevey` namespace so that you can simply `from creevey import Pipeline`.
 1. `load_funcs` provides functions such as `download_image` for reading files into memory.
 1. `ops` provides functions such as `resize` for processing file contents after they have been loaded into memory.
 1. `write_funcs` provides functions such as `write_image` for writing out the output of `ops`.